-I’m a 34 year old IT worker, Information/Library Science graduate student, and craft nerd.
+I’m a 35 year old IT worker and craft nerd.
 And, well, overall nerd.
 I love science fiction and fantasy in all their forms, and also love making craft projects.
 When the two meet, magic happens!
+And blogging.
 It’s awesome.
-Very awesome.
-I grew up in Central New York state, and as a kid, I fell in love with crafting – I started sewing at the tender age of eight, picked up knitting at 10, and cross-stitch at 14.
+I grew up in Central New York state, and as a kid, I fell in love with crafting – I started sewing at the tender age of eight, picked up knitting at 10, cross-stitch at 14, and crochet at 20.
 And when it comes to nerdy pursuits, well, I think I’ve been nerdy as long as I’ve been alive.
 I learned to read when I was a year and a half old, held my first video game controller when I was five (an Atari 2600 controller, for those curious), and learned to program at 14 (in BASIC, no less!).
 As a teenager, I looked to find all sorts of ways to combine my two loves – nerdy pursuits and craft projects.
 Not all the projects I made were successes, but there were still some awesome things made.
 And no matter the results, I never looked back once I started on my quest to make nerdy craft projects.
-In my spare time (what little of it I have, anyway), I ride my trusty scooter Mia Scooterpants around town, read too many books, watch television, tear apart computers and rebuild them for fun, go to sci-fi/fantasy/nerd conventions, and drink entirely too much coffee.
-I also dabble in programming, have a soft spot for SQL and InDesign, play lots of classic video games, and tend to watch ridiculous amounts of My Little Pony: Friendship is Magic and Doctor Who.
+In my spare time, I ride my trusty scooter around town, read too many books, watch television, tear apart computers and rebuild them for fun, go to sci-fi/fantasy/nerd conventions, participate in a LARP, and drink entirely too much tea.
+I also dabble in programming, have a soft spot for SQL and InDesign, play lots of classic video games, and tend to watch ridiculous amounts of Star Trek and Steven Universe.
 I can also be found bouncing around conventions as Pinkie Pie or dressed in my steampunk finest with my partner in crime, Ross (known as Rainbow Factory Dash).
 In short: I do a lot.

 Where you can find Beth